 User Registration - The process that allows an organization to participate in the RDS Program by registering an Account Manager, Authorized Representative, Actuary, and Designees.

 Valid Initial Retiree List - The first transfer of retiree information from the Plan Sponsor to CMS' RDS Center.
 The Valid Initial Retiree List is a collection of data about the beneficiaries for whom the Plan Sponsor is seeking subsidy.
-Using the selected Retiree EDI Method chosen for the Benefit Option, a Plan Sponsor must submit a Valid Initial Retiree List to CMS' RDS Center as part of the Application Submission Process.
+Using the Retiree Submission Method chosen for the Benefit Option, a Plan Sponsor must submit a Valid Initial Retiree List to CMS' RDS Center as part of the Application Submission Process.

 Vendor - A third-party company contracted by a Plan Sponsor to report cost data or manage retiree files.